 Another Android Oreo-based Closed Beta release has been leaked for the OnePlus 5.
-In this guide, we will guide you through the process to install OxygenOS Closed Beta 3 on OnePlus 5.
+In this guide, we will guide you through the process to download and manually install OxygenOS Closed Beta 3 on OnePlus 5.

 The Beta scene has taken quite an interesting turn with almost every Closed Beta build being leaked to the public.
 The previous leak was made just before the release of official Open Beta 1 for OnePlus 5.
 Forward a few days, and we are now around another leaked build.
 If you’re interested in testing out how it performs, or if it is better then OB1, then you can follow the instructions below to download OxygenOS Closed Beta 3 on OnePlus 5 and install it.